Caleb & Brown

 Concentrated

-Concentrated portfolios can be much more susceptible to volatility and carry considerable risk as every little change in market sentiment can have ripple effects on your portfolio, which can be amplified if your holdings are in more volatile assets such as small caps They also create a concentration of risk and larger downside exposure if an investor is allocated to only one or a few assets in similar sectors of the crypto market.
-Overexposure to a single protocol and the assets that live in that ecosystem can put investors at risk if something goes wrong, like in the case of the Terra LUNA fiasco.
+Concentrated portfolios can be much more susceptible to volatility and carry considerable risk, as every little change in market sentiment can have ripple effects on your portfolio, which can be amplified if your holdings are in more volatile assets such as small caps.
+They also create a concentration of risk and larger downside exposure if an investor is allocated to only one or a few assets in similar sectors of the crypto market.
+Overexposure to a single protocol and the assets that live in that ecosystem can put investors at risk if something goes wrong, as seen in the Terra LUNA fiascocollapse.

 Diversified

-Diversified portfolios distribute volatility and risk, as they mirror trends across the market.
-As a result, the performance of this portfolio may not go up, or down, as much as more concentrated portfolios – this safeguards against extreme negative price performance and risk.
+Diversified portfolios distribute volatility and risk as they mirror trends across the market.
+As a result, the performance of this portfolio may not go up or down as rapidly as more concentrated portfolios.
+This can safeguard against extreme negative price performance and risk.

 How to Build a well balanced portfolio

-The following points can help you formulate your own decisions when building out your portfolio.
+The following points can help you formulate your own decisions when building out your crypto portfolio.

 Diversify Risk (To a Point)

 Diversification is great for balancing your portfolio.
 But over-diversification can lead to a portfolio that essentially mirrors the market.
-Gains and losses can continually cancel each other out, so it’s important to diversify to a point.
+Gains and losses can continually cancel each other out, so it’s important to diversify without compromising long-term portfolio growth.

 Pick the right number of assets: While there is no magic number that tips the scales of diversification, if you’re unable to stay up to date with important movements, updates and news for each of your assets, then you might have one too many in your portfolio.
-Warren Buffet’s mentor, Benjamin Graham, recommends investors have a (stock) portfolio with 10–30 stocks, which is considered adequate diversification.
+Warren Buffett’s mentor, Benjamin Graham, recommends investors have a portfolio with 10 to 30 stocks, which is considered adequate diversification.
 While that applies to equities, it can easily apply to crypto, too.

 Allocate across different types of assets/sectors: Selecting assets with varying use cases across different crypto sectors or protocols is an effective way to manage risk.
 If one sector faces a downturn, investments in another sector may help offset losses.
-For example, if the DeFi sector experiences a sell-off and your investment in Maker is affected, holding Bitcoin from the payments sector could stabilise your overall portfolio if that sector is performing well.
-This diversification can help you maintain your position until market conditions improve."
+For example, if the DeFi sector experiences a sell-off and your investment in a small or mid-cap project is affected, holding longstanding large-cap coins, such as bitcoin, could stabilise your overall portfolio.
+This diversification can help you maintain your position until market conditions improve.

 Include Stablecoins